domRiddle/ASF/FAQ.md

 ***

-**Q:** What is the purpose of ```.key``` files?

-**A:** Key files store temporary login keys, those login keys are used as an alternative to classical passwords, and thanks to them you don't have to put 2FA token every time you try to log in to 2FA-protected accounts.
-Steam client uses same mechanism.
-Those keys are temporary though, so they can expire with time.
-ASF keeps the key file as long as it's valid.

-***

 **Q:** How many bots can I run with ASF?

 **A:** ASF as a program doesn't have any upper limit of bot instances, however - steam includes some restrictions.
 Currently you can run up to 100-110 bots with one IP and 1 ASF instance.
 It is possible to run more bots with more IPs and more ASF instances.